Car Insurance When Not Driving: Options for Parked, Stored & Unused Cars

 Frequently Asked Questions

 Can I legally keep my car registered without insurance while it's in storage?
 In most states, you cannot maintain active vehicle registration without proof of insurance — the two are legally linked.
-However, many states allow you to surrender your license plates and file an affidavit of non-use, which temporarily pauses both registration and insurance obligations legally.
-Always check with your state's DMV before canceling coverage, as the rules and processes vary significantly by state.
+However, many states allow you to surrender your license plates and file an affidavit of non-use, which temporarily pauses both registration and insurance obligations.
+States like Pennsylvania, for example, explicitly require insurance for any registered vehicle regardless of whether it's being driven.
+Always check with your state's DMV before canceling coverage, as the rules and processes vary significantly.

 Will switching to comprehensive-only coverage hurt my insurance rates?
 Generally, no — as long as you don't fully cancel your policy.
 Reducing to comprehensive-only through your existing insurer is treated as a coverage modification, not a lapse.
 Your continuous coverage history remains intact, which protects your long-term rates.
-The key is to work with your insurer directly rather than simply stop paying.
+The key is to work with your insurer directly rather than simply stop paying your premiums.

-How much does comprehensive-only storage coverage typically cost?
-Comprehensive-only coverage for a stored vehicle can start as low as $30 per month with providers like Allstate, Erie, and Travelers.
-Your exact rate depends on your vehicle's value, your location, your driving history, and the insurer.
-Compare this to $100–$300+ per month for full coverage — the savings can be substantial over a multi-month storage period.
+How much does comprehensive-only storage coverage typically cost in 2026?
+Comprehensive-only coverage for a stored vehicle typically costs between $10 and $25 per month with major providers in 2026.
+State Farm starts around $12/month, GEICO around $13/month, Allstate around $15/month, and Progressive around $18/month.
+Your exact rate depends on your vehicle's value, location, driving history, and the insurer — but the savings versus full coverage (which averages $2,158/year nationally) can be substantial over a multi-month storage period.

 What should deployed military members do about their car insurance?
 Service members should contact their insurer as soon as deployment orders are confirmed.
-Most major carriers, especially USAA and GEICO, offer military storage programs that suspend liability and collision while maintaining comprehensive coverage — saving up to 60% on premiums.
+USAA offers storage savings of up to 60% for vehicles stored on a military base, while GEICO provides an emergency deployment discount for vehicles stored per an approved protection plan.
+Both programs suspend liability and collision while maintaining comprehensive coverage.
 It's also important to set up autopay to prevent accidental lapses and to check with your state DMV about registration requirements during extended absences.

 If I cancel my insurance and then buy a new car, will my rates be higher?
 Yes, very likely.
-A gap in coverage — even one of 30 days or more — is a red flag to insurers and typically results in higher quoted premiums.
-Insurers may classify you as a higher-risk customer, deny loyalty discounts, or require you to start at higher base rates.
+A gap in coverage — even one of 30 days or more — is a red flag to insurers and typically results in higher premiums of 10–50% upon reinstatement, depending on your state and the length of the gap.
+Longer gaps of 30+ days can trigger surcharges exceeding 50% in high-cost states, and may require SR-22 filings costing $100–$300 annually.
 The best strategy is to maintain at least a non-owner policy or comprehensive-only coverage to keep your insurance history uninterrupted.

 Compare Car Insurance Rates in Ohio